uaoleg/bootstrap-css-sprite/README.md

 Here is most simple example how to use the library.
 This code sample takes all images (jpg, jpeg, gif, png) from <i>./images/source/</i> directory.
 Than it merges all these images into one - <b>sprite.png</b> and generates CSS file - <b>sprite.css</b>.
 The CSS file contains classes for all merged files.
-These classes define source of image and it's size.
+These classes define source of image, it's size and hover behavior.
 <pre><code>$sprite = new BootstrapCssSprite(array(
     'imgSourcePath' => './images/source',
     'imgSourceExt'  => 'jpg,jpeg,gif,png',